Siggy0002/Project-1-Team-Finance/README.md

 Analysis

-This format repeats for each question
+*This format repeats for each question*

-All visualizations will be saved to the resource folder.
+*All visualizations will be saved to the resource folder*

 ****
 FOLDER BREAKDOWN